By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Does Saatva remove your old mattress?

 Yes.
 Saatva's white-glove delivery service includes removal of your existing mattress at no additional charge.
-The delivery team will take it away when they bring your new mattress.
-This removes a significant logistical headache, mattress disposal typically costs $50-$100 through municipal services or private haulers.
-Leesa does not offer this service; you arrange mattress disposal independently.
+The delivery team takes it away when they bring your new mattress, removing a significant logistical headache since mattress disposal typically costs $50 to $100 through municipal services or private haulers.
+Leesa does not offer this service.

 Saatva wins on customization, back pain support, temperature regulation, edge support, delivery experience, and long-term durability.
 Leesa wins on price, and that is a real advantage for the right buyer, but it is the only category where Leesa pulls ahead.

-If you are shopping for a mattress you expect to use for the next decade, that you plan to sleep on most nights of the year, and you have specific sleep needs, firmness preferences, back pain, sleeping hot, the Saatva Classic is the stronger investment.
+If you are shopping for a mattress you expect to use for the next decade, with specific sleep needs like firmness preference, back pain, or sleeping hot, the Saatva Classic is the stronger investment.
 The price premium buys you real differences in construction, service, and longevity that add up meaningfully over time.